deanturpin/germs.dev/posts/agile.md

 ## Sprint Review
 The `sprint review` is not the `product owner`'s chance to review work done during the Sprint.
-It gives stakeholders the opportunity to give feeback on the state and direction of the product.
+It gives stakeholders the opportunity to give feedback on the state and direction of the product.
 And collaborate on the goals for the next sprint.